 Tender of Reset Rate Notes; Remarketing Procedures.
-On the closing date, the trust, the administrator and the original remarketing agents entered into a remarketing agreement for the remarketing of the class A-5 notes by the original remarketing agents.
-Pursuant to the remarketing agreement, Deutsche Bank Securities Inc. and Merrill Lynch, Pierce, Fenner & Smith Incorporated (as successor in interest to Banc of America Securities LLC) each initially agreed to act as remarketing agents.
-The administrator, in its sole discretion, may change or remove the remarketing agents or, if at any time, there is more than one remarketing agent, designate a lead remarketing Terms Determination Date.
-In addition, the administrator will appoint one or more additional remarketing agents, if necessary, for a reset date when the class A-5 notes will be remarketed in a currency other than U.S. Dollars.
+On the closing date, the trust, the administrator and the remarketing agents entered into a remarketing agreement for the remarketing of each class of reset rate notes by the remarketing agents.
+Pursuant to the remarketing agreement, Credit Suisse Securities (USA) LLC and Deutsche Bank Securities Inc. each initially agreed to act as a remarketing agent.
+The administrator, in its sole discretion, may change or remove the remarketing agents or, if at any time, there is more than one remarketing agent, designate a lead remarketing agent for any class of reset rate notes and any reset period at any time on or before the related Remarketing Terms Determination Date.
+In addition, the administrator will appoint one or more additional remarketing agents, if necessary, for a reset date when a class of reset rate notes will be remarketed in a currency other than U.S. Dollars.
 Furthermore, a remarketing agent may resign at any time provided that no resignation may become effective on a date that is later than 15 business days prior to the next Remarketing Terms Determination Date.

-On each Remarketing Terms Determination Date, the trust, the administrator and the remarketing agents will enter into a remarketing agency agreement that will set forth certain terms of the remarketing for the class A-5 notes, and on the related Spread Determination Date (unless a Failed Remarketing is declared, Hold Notices relating to 100% of the class A-5 notes have been timely delivered, or the call option has been exercised with respect to the related reset date), that remarketing agency agreement will be supplemented to include all other required terms of the related remarketing for the class A-5 notes.
+On each Remarketing Terms Determination Date, the trust, the administrator and the remarketing agents will enter into a remarketing agency agreement that will set forth certain terms of the remarketing for the related class of reset rate notes, and on the related Spread Determination Date (unless a Failed Remarketing is declared, Hold Notices relating to 100% of any class of reset rate notes have been timely delivered, or the call option has been exercised with respect to the related reset date), that remarketing agency agreement will be supplemented to include all other required terms of the related remarketing for such class of reset rate notes.
 See "Additional Information Regarding the Notes-The Reset Rate Notes-Tender of Reset Rate Notes; Remarketing Procedures" in the free-writing base prospectus for a description of the remarketing procedures applicable to reset rate notes.